-The MCRC provides the infrastructure and resources necessary to facilitate high-quality cancer research.
-Much of this is found either on the main University campus, which is located next to Central Manchester Hospitals, or in Withington on the site of The Christie, or at Alderley Park in Cheshire.
+The MCRC and its partner organisations provide the infrastructure and resources necessary to facilitate high-quality cancer research.
+Much of this is found either on the main University campus, the central site Manchester University NHS Foundation Trust, in Withington on the site of The Christie, or at Alderley Park in Cheshire.

 3.0 T MRI

 NIHR / Wellcome Trust CRF

 Extensive medical imaging facilities are available across the two main research sites.
 The Wolfson Molecular Imaging Centre offers PET and MR imaging, including two research-dedicated clinical PET scanners – one of which is high-resolution – and two pre-clinical PET cameras, along with a 1.5 T research MRI scanner and a table-top pre-clinical MRI system.
 There is also an on-site cyclotron, radiochemistry production facilities and analytical and biochemistry laboratories for the development of novel radiolabelled compounds.
-Elsewhere there are two 3.0 T research-focused clinical MRI scanners and higher-field pre-clinical MRI equipment and a PET-MR machine.
+Elsewhere there are two 3.0 T research-focused clinical MRI scanners, higher-field pre-clinical MRI equipment and a PET-MR machine.

 The Christie is home to the largest early-phase clinical trials unit in the world, with around 400 trials taking place at any one time.
 Completed in 2010, their £35 million, three storey building also houses the biggest chemotherapy facility in the UK.